 The high-quality meat and fish ingredients in Nutri Source’s formulas are then combined with vegetable ingredients such as Chickpeas and Lentils which provide high-quality carbohydrates and fiber.
 Some of their formulas also contain a small proportion of Tapioca that we discussed earlier.

 We believe Nutri Source is a fantastic option for those dogs who react poorly to Peas and cope well with other legumes like Chickpeas.
+However, it would not be a good choice for dogs owners concerned about Canine Dilated Cardiomyopathy.

 Victor is another successful brand to feature in this article and one which many of you will be familiar with.
 Victor is commonly found in local or large pet food stores as well as at a myriad of online retailers.